sourcegraph/scip-java/docs/contributing.md

 If you want to use completions and precise code navigation, it's not recommended to use other editors than IntelliJ.
-IntelliJ is the only IDE that properly supports hybrid Java/Scala codebases at the moment, although that may change soon thanks to lsif-java :)
+IntelliJ is the only IDE that properly supports hybrid Java/Scala codebases at the moment, although that may change soon thanks to scip-java :)

 ## Tests are written in Scala